 - 1. Announce their candidacy on social media platforms in order to collect signatures; - 2.
 Announce their candidacy in front of a classroom during class hours in order to collect signatures; - 3.
 Circulate unattended petitions.
-Pass unattended petitions around a classroom during class hours.

 3. Written Statements

 - 1. Each candidate is asked to submit a short statement, which may be no more than 1,250 characters, including spaces (NOT word count) via the online Candidate Profile portal. - 2.
 Statements will be displayed in informational materials published by the Elections Committee, both in print and online. - 3.
 Statements may not include names of any political coalitions.